subbu471/subbucodestar/README.md

 ==================================================

-This sample code helps get you started with a simple static HTML website deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 instance.
+This sample code helps get you started with a simple static HTML website deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 instance.ar

+Hello welcome to code st

 What's Here
 -----------